-Health problems like cancer, diabetes, and chronic pain can lead to stress, depression, and anxiety.
-Likewise, poor nutrition and exposure to toxins like mercury (Minamata disease) and lead (poor intellectual functioning) in early age may cause mental illnesses.
+Health problems like cancers, diabetes, and chronic pain can cause stress, depression, and anxiety.
+Likewise, poor nutrition and exposure to toxins like mercury (Minamata) and lead (poor brain functioning) in early age may cause mental illness.

 - Psychological Factors

-- Emotional, physical, sexual abuse in childhood or teenage
+- Emotional, physical, sexual abuse in early age or teenage

 - Environmental Factors

-- A loved one’s death or parents’ divorce / separation
+- Loved one’s death or parental divorce / separation

-- Inadequacy, poor self-esteem, anxiety, anger, or loneliness
+- Feeling of inadequacy, poor self-esteem, anxiety, anger, or loneliness

-- Socio-cultural expectations e.g. associating beauty with a lean body can be a contributing factor in triggering eating disorders e.g. bulimia, anorexia nervosa etc.
+- Socio-cultural expectations e.g. associating beauty with a lean body is a contributing factor in triggering eating disorders e.g. bulimia, anorexia nervosa etc.

 - Alcohol / drug/ substance abuse by self/ parents

-There are no physical test/scans, which can reliably detect a mental illness.
-However, there are some common symptoms that we can look for as possible signs of a mental disorder:
+There are no physical test/scans, which can reliably detect mental illness.
+However, there are some common symptoms that may be the possible signs of a mental disorder:

-- Social withdrawal from family, friends and colleagues
+- Social withdrawal from one’s family, friends, colleagues

 - Avoidance of favourite activities/ hobbies